Flexible Working Law:

 Flexible Working Law - Flexibility works

-Current flexible working rights
+Your flexible working rights

 Many flexible working arrangements don’t need a statutory request because they are relatively small changes that can be informally agreed with your line manager.
 For example, if you need a few hours off during the day for an appointment, you’d like to work from home while a tradesperson is in your house, or you’d like to make a small change to your start and finish time, a conversation with your manager may be all that’s required to get the flexibility you need.